divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 14 - Monday | In class work #
-While working on level 3, I noticed that there were still many issues with the collisions for blocks, so I spent a lot of time on improving the conditions in the block class's `checkCollisions()` method.
+While working on level 3, I noticed that there were still many issues with the collisions for blocks, so I spent a lot of time on improving the `checkCollisions()` method for the `Block` class.
 Gavin helped me design a gradient play button for the game as well.

 ### Things Worked On:
  - Improved block collision detection
  - Some of level 3
- - Title screen design
+ - Title screen

 <br>

 # Day 15 - Tuesday | In class work & At home work #
-I completed level 3.
-I also updated the `Block` and `Text` by giving them a rotation property, allowing me to freely rotate them with a single parameter.
+I completed level 3 and updated the `Block` and `Text` class's by giving them a rotation property, allowing me to freely rotate them with a single arguement.
+Only issue is that it doesn't rotate their hitboxes.
 <br>

 ### At Home Work
-I began working on a `Spike` class and created a `respawnPlayer()` function to account for deaths.
+I began working on a `Spike` class and created a `respawnPlayer()` function.

 ### Things Added:
  - All of level 3 and small bits of level 4